What is a beta test?

 Do you share any of my information with other companies?

 Your privacy is our top concern and we do everything to protect it!
-Our business is entirely based around beta testing.
+Our business is entirely based around testing.
 As detailed in our privacy agreement, if you apply and are selected for a private Betabound exclusive opportunity, we’ll share your information with the company whose product is being tested (it’s important for them to understand who you are, of course).
 Beyond that specific situation, we do not sell or share your information with anyone.

 What if I don’t want to be a member of Betabound anymore?